-- (1) The definitions used in this Act and legislation established on the basis thereof have the following meaning: - 1) 'importer' means a person located in the European Union who places a product originating from a third country on the market of the Union; - 2) 'withdrawal' means any measure aimed at preventing a product in the supply chain from being made available on the market; - 3) 'distributor' means a person participating in the supply chain, including a trader for the purposes of clause 2 1) of the Trading Act, who places a product on the market, except a manufacturer or importer;

-- 4) 'standard' means a document drawn up by consensus by a standardisation body for overall and repeated use, which contains technical specifications of the activity or the result thereof.
-Adherence to a standard is usually voluntary; - 5) 'standardisation body' means a person engaged in drawing up, organising and adopting standards recognised on the national, regional or international level; - 6) 'recall' means any measure aimed at achieving the return of a product that has already been made available to the end user; - 7) 'consumer' means a person specified in clause 2 (1) 1) of the Consumer Protection Act;

-- [RT I, 31.12.2015, 1 entry into force 01.03.2016] 8) 'technical regulation' means a technical specification applicable to a product, process or service provided for in legislation.
-A provision of law that contains the obligation to pay a tax for the purpose of influencing the consumption of a product is also considered a technical regulation.
-A technical rule for the purposes of Regulation (EC) No 764/2008 is also considered a technical regulation.
-The provisions of legislation regulating national social security are not considered technical regulations; - 9) 'manufacturer' means a person who manufactures a product or has a product designed or manufactured, and markets that product under their name or trademark.
-An importer or distributor who places a product on the market under their name or trademark or who, in a manner that may affect the conformity of the product with the applicable requirements, alters the product that has already been placed on the market, is also considered a manufacturer; - 10) 'placing on the market' means a product first being made available on the European Union market; - 11) 'making available on the market' means any supply of a product for distribution, consumption or use on the European Union market in the course of commercial activity, whether in return of payment or free of charge; - 12) 'conformity assessment' means the process of demonstrating whether specified requirements relating to a product, process, service, system, person or body have been fulfilled; - 13) 'conformity assessment body' means a body that performs conformity assessment activities, including calibration, testing, certification and inspection; - 14) 'authorised representative' means a person established within the European Union who has received a written mandate from a manufacturer to act on their behalf in relation to specified tasks. - (2) In addition to the definitions set out in subsection (1) of this section, the definitions used in Regulation (EC) No 765/2008 are used in this Act.
+- (1) The definitions used in this Act and legislation established on the basis thereof have the following meaning: - 1) 'importer' means a person located in the European Union who places a product originating from a third country on the market of the Union; - 2) 'withdrawal' means any measure aimed at preventing a product in the supply chain from being made available on the market; - 3) 'distributor' means a person participating in the supply chain, including a trader for the purposes of clause 1 of § 2 of the Trading Act, who places a product on the market, except a manufacturer or importer; - 31) 'competent authority' means an authority exercising state supervision over the adherence to requirements established for a product in a non-harmonised field as per its area of authority; [RT I, 23.05.2020, 1 - entry into force 24.05.2020] - 4) 'standard' means a document drawn up by consensus by a standardisation body for overall and repeated use. which contains technical specifications of the activity or the result thereof.
+Adherence to a standard is usually voluntary; - 5) 'standardisation body' means a person engaged in drawing up, organising and adopting standards recognised on the national, regional or international level; - 6) 'recall' means any measure aimed at achieving the return of a product that has already been made available - to the end user; 7) 'consumer' means a person specified in clause 1 of subsection 1 of § 2 of the Consumer Protection Act; [RT I, 31.12.2015, 1 entry into force 01.03.2016] - 8) 'technical rule' means a technical specification applicable to a product, process or service provided for in legislation.
+A provision of law that contains the obligation to pay a tax for the purpose of influencing the consumption of a product is also considered a technical rule.
+A technical regulation within the meaning of Regulation (EU) No 2019/515 of the European Parliament and of the Council is also considered a technical rule.
+The provisions of legislation regulating national social security are not considered technical rules; [RT I, 23.05.2020, 1 - entry into force 24.05.2020] - 9) 'manufacturer' means a person who manufactures a product or has a product designed or manufactured, and markets that product under their name or trademark.
+An importer or distributor who places a product on the market under their name or trademark or who, in a manner that may affect the conformity of the product with the applicable requirements, alters the product that has already been placed on the market, is also considered a - 10) 'placing on the market' means a product first being made available on the European Union market; 11) 'making available on the market' means any supply of a product for distribution, consumption or use on the European Union market in the course of commercial activity, whether in return of payment or free of charge; - 12) 'conformity assessment' means the process of demonstrating whether specified requirements relating to a product, process, service, system, person or body have been fulfilled; - 13) 'conformity assessment body' means a body that performs conformity assessment activities, including calibration, testing, certification and inspection; - 14) 'authorised representative' means a person established within the European Union who has received a written mandate from a manufacturer to act on their behalf in relation to specified tasks. - (2) In addition to the definitions set out in subsection 1 of this section, the definitions used in Regulation (EC) No 765/2008 are used in this Act.